TomDDG/ZXPicoMD/README.md

 ## PCB

 I have designed a PCB to house everything and you can purchase v1.2 on PCBWay (https://www.pcbway.com/project/shareproject/Raspberry_Pi_Pico_ZX_Spectrum_Microdrive_Hardware_Emulator_37750e81.html).
-I've also entered it into the 5th PCB Design Contest (https://www.pcbway.com/activity/5th-pcb-design-contest.html)

 As of v1.3 the Gerbers are now available to [download](./Gerbers/zxpicomd_v1.3_2023-10-21.zip)